SEB-9-BH/react-state-management/updating-state/README.md

     console.log('Dark Mode!');
     setIsDarkMode(true);
     console.log(isDarkMode);
-    // prints the value of isDarkMode before handleMode is called
+    // prints the value of isDarkMode before handleDarkMode is called
     // try clicking the Light Mode button before clicking the Dark Mode button
     // you'll see a false value logged to the console.
   };